Intermittent Communication: System Model and Foundations

 \section{System Model and Foundations}

 We consider a communication scenario in which a transmitter communicates a single message $m \in \{1,2,...,e^{kR}=M\}$ to a receiver over a discrete memoryless channel (DMC) with probability transition matrix $W$ and input and output alphabets $\mathcal{X}$ and $\mathcal{Y}$, respectively.
 Let $C_W$ denote the capacity of the DMC.
-Also, let $\star \in \mathcal{X}$ denote the ``noise'' symbol, which corresponds to the input of the channel when the transmitter is ``silent''.
-The transmitter encodes the message as a codeword $c^k(m)$ of length $k$, which is the input sequence of intermittent process as shown in Figure~\ref{fig-system-model}.
+Also, let $\star \in \mathcal{X}$ denote the ``noise symbol'' or the ``idle symbol'', which corresponds to the input of the channel when the transmitter is ``silent''.
+The transmitter encodes the message as a codeword $c^k(m)$ of length $k$, which is the input sequence of intermittent process shown in Figure~\ref{fig-system-model}.

-The intermittent process captures the burstiness of the channel or the transmitter and can be described as follows: After the $i^{th}$ symbol from the codeword, $N_i$ noise symbols $\star$ are inserted, where $N_i$'s are iid geometric random variables with mean $\alpha-1$, where $\alpha \ge 1$ is the intermittency rate.
-As will see later, if $N \ge k$ is the random variable denoting the total number of received symbols, the intermittency rate $N/k \xrightarrow{\text{ } p \text{ }} \alpha$ as $k \to \infty$ will be an important parameter of the system.
+The intermittent process captures the burstiness of the channel or the transmitter and can be described as follows: After the $i^{th}$ symbol from the codeword, $N_i$ noise symbols $\star$ are inserted, where $N_i$'s are iid geometric random variables with mean $\alpha-1$, where $\alpha \ge 1$ is the \textit{intermittency rate}.
+Note that $i=0,1,...,k$, where $N_0$ denotes the number of noise symbols inserted before the first symbol of the codeword.
+As we will see later, if $N \ge k$ is the random variable denoting the total number of received symbols, the intermittency rate $N/k \xrightarrow{\text{ } p \text{ }} \alpha$ as $k \to \infty$ will be an important parameter of the system.
 In fact, the larger the value of $\alpha$, the larger the receive window, and therefore, the more intermittent the system becomes with more uncertainty about the positions of the codeword symbols; if $\alpha=1$, the system is not intermittent and corresponds to contiguous communication.
 We call this scenario \textit{intermittent communication} and denote it by the tuple $(\mathcal{X},\mathcal{Y},W, \star,\alpha)$.

-This model corresponds to an iid insertion channel model in which at each time slot a codeword symbol is sent with probability $p_t:=1/\alpha$ and the noise symbol $\star$ is sent with probability $1-p_t$ until the whole codeword is transmitted.

-The output of intermittent process then goes through a DMC.
-At the decoder, there are $N$ symbols, where $N$ is a random variable having a negative binomial distribution with parameters $k$ and $p_t$:
+This model corresponds to an iid insertion channel model in which at each time slot a codeword symbol is sent with probability $p_t:=1/\alpha$ and the noise symbol $\star$ is sent with probability $1-p_t$.
+The output of the intermittent process then goes through a DMC.
+At the decoder, there are $N$ symbols, where $N$ is a random variable with distribution:

-with $\E N=\alpha k$, and we have
+with $\E N=\alpha k +\alpha -1$, and we have